Matt-A-Bennett/Matt-A-Bennett.github.io/numpy_from_scratch/elwise_function.md

 function of two variables (these will be the elements in the $i,j$ positions of the two matrices).</p>

-<p>We loop over the row and column indices of the matrix and, depending on the
+<p>We loop over the row and column indices of the matrix and, depending on if a
-if a second matrix, B, was supplied, apply the function to yield the new element:</p>
+second matrix, B, was supplied, apply the function to yield the new element:</p>
 </div>